NinoslavVasic/FinTech-Domain_Payments-Ripple_Inc/HOMEWORK_1_FINTECH_CASE_STUDY_RIPPLENET v.1.md

 International trade is developing on very fast pace and according to the study of FCI (Global Representative Body for Factoring and Financing of Open Account Domestic and International Trade Receivables) there is untapped market with huge potential.

-Early entrants, according to my opinion Ripple could be one.  could disrupt this market niche and open new race with SWIFT as currently their protocol is used also for trade finance.
+Early entrants could disrupt this market niche and open new race with SWIFT, as currently, their protocol is used also for trade finance.

 Resources: